 Here we have a library of agenda templates for all of the most common meetings that salespeople attend, from discovery calls all the way to launching a customer.
 The agenda templates below are pulled from our library of 80+ meeting agendas which you may find helpful for your other meetings as well.

-Sales & Partnership Agenda Template FAQs
+Sales Meeting Agenda Template FAQs

 How do you structure a sales meeting?

 - Create an agenda including the meeting’s objective, topics, location, attendees, and action items.

 - Circulate the agenda for review ahead of the meeting.

 - Be brief.
 Use lots of bullet points.

 - Start the meeting by establishing common ground.